Set#

 is the same as

-GAMS follows the concept of a domain tree for domains in GAMS.
+GAMSPy follows the concept of a domain tree for domains in GAMSPy.
 It is assumed that a set and its subset are connected by an arc where the two sets are nodes.
 Now consider the following one dimensional subsets:

 from gamspy import Container, Set